Triply charmed baryons mass decomposition from lattice QCD: Numerical details

-The effective matrix elements of valence charmed quark mass $\langle H_{M} \rangle$ and valence charmed quark momentum fraction $\langle x \rangle_{q}$ are shown in Fig.~\ref{Effective matrix element of charmed quark mass} and Fig.~\ref{Effective matrix element of charmed quark momentum fraction}, where the dark color band is our fitting range and the light color band shows the extrapolation results.
-Table~\ref{charmed quark mass} and Table~\ref{charmed quark momentum fraction} are the fitting results of the corresponding hadron matrix elements.
-Our results reveal that, on two different configurations, the valence charmed quark mass of the orbital excited state $\frac {3}{2}^{-}$ is slightly smaller than that of the ground state $\frac {3}{2}^{+}$.
+The fitting of effective matrix elements of the charmness content $\langle H_{M}\rangle$ and the valence charmed quark momentum fraction $\langle x\rangle_{q}$ are shown in Fig.~\ref{Effective matrix element of charmed quark mass} and Fig.~\ref{Effective matrix element of charmed quark momentum fraction}, respectively.
+The dark color bands represent our fitting range, while the light color bands show the extrapolation results.
+The fitted results of the corresponding hadron matrix elements are shown in Table~\ref{charmed quark mass} and Table~\ref{charmed quark momentum fraction}.
+Our results reveal that, on two different configurations, the charmness content of the orbital excited state $\frac{3}{2}^{-}$ is slightly smaller than that of the ground state $\frac{3}{2}^{+}$.